Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 # Information Security Responsibilities

-1. Technical Leader (TL): The role of the TL will be performed by the SA, and is responsible to:
+1. Technical Leader (TL): The role of the TL can be delegated to the SA, and is responsible to:

     1. Assist the Management Representative (TL) to develop and implement the information security policy.
     2. Assist the Manager and users to develop and implement relevant procedures and standards to comply with the information security policy.